COMP3040-2025-2026/cw-2-group-b/README.md

 ### API Testing

-See `backend/API-TEST-GUIDE.md` for detailed API testing instructions.
+Test API endpoints using tools like Postman or curl.
+See backend README for API documentation.

 ---